-Further details relating to divorce proceedings, timescales and costs can be found by downloading our factsheet from this page, or by speaking to one of our specialist team as detailed below.
+Further details relating to divorce proceedings, timescales and costs can be found by speaking to one of our specialist team as detailed below.

 If you have not been married for a year, or if one party is opposed to the divorce, you may choose to apply for a judicial separation.
 Whilst in this case, the Court will declare that the parties no longer have a duty to cohabit, it does not dissolve the marriage and as such the parties are not free to remarry.

 The procedure is similar to that of divorce, and one of the five facts to show that there is an ‘irretrievable breakdown of the marriage’ must also be proved.

 For further information relating to the process, timescales and costs of a judicial separation, please get in touch with the Family department.